 Psychologist who worked with children facing child pornography charges

 Feb.
-10—DANVERS — A Danvers child and family psychologist is facing child pornography charges after police found "close to a thousand" explicit images of children that had been superimposed onto photos of the therapist, officials said.
+11—A Danvers psychologist who worked with Gloucester schoolchildren is facing child pornography charges, after police found "close to a thousand" explicit images of children that had been superimposed onto photos of the therapist, officials said.

 Most of the images, according to police, were found in a secret room in his rented apartment — a room discovered by workers renovating the bathroom on Wednesday.

-Ternullo worked at a number of schools and community organizations in the early 2000s, according to various news articles and community listings published in North of Boston Media Group newspapers.
-In 2012, he was fired from Methuen's Timony Grammar School after it was learned his school psychologist license had lapsed, the Eagle-Tribune reported that year.
+Ternullo worked at multiple schools and community organizations in the early 2000s, according to various news articles and community listings published in North of Boston Media Group newspapers.
+In 2012, he was fired from Methuen's Timony Grammar School after it was learned his school psychologist license had lapsed, The Eagle-Tribune reported that year.

 He had also worked at O'Maley Innovation Middle School in Gloucester in the mid-2000s, and was associated with Children's Friend and Family Services in Haverhill, where he ran a mentorship program, in the early 2000s.